NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation: Introduction

 The aforementioned recommendation models did not consider the implicit collaborative information of multi-hop neighbors.
 In recent years, inspired by the successes of Graph Neural Network (GNN) on graph-based tasks, employing GNN to model the multi-hop neighbors in user-item interactions have attracted a huge spike of interest in recommender systems.
 For example, NGCF~\cite{NGCF19} performed Graph Convolution Network (GCN) in recommendation tasks and achieved the promising results.
 Each node of user-item interaction graph only has an ID as input which has no concrete semantics.
 LightGCN~\cite{he2020lightgcn} argued that the nonlinear transformation in \cite{NGCF19} is burdensome and proved it by experiments.
 DGCF~\cite{DGCF19} additionally combined GNN with users' potential intent and achieved the state-of-the-art results.

 However, previous works do not model the relational information in the neighborhood explicitly and ignore the implicit correlation among neighbors.
 The correlation of neighboring nodes implies the expression differences of different neighbors.
 For example, in the user-item interaction graph, user's preferences can be represented by all neighboring items.
-The influence of each neighboring item to the representation of the user's preference is different and can be represented by the correlation between the item and neighboring items of the user.
-Because, the more similar a neighboring item is to the other user's neighboring items, the more important it is to express the user's preference.
-Symmetrically, for a given item, the correlation between one neighboring user and neighboring users can reflect the strength of signal about the item’s characteristic contributed by the user.
+The user's embedding aggregates the information of its neighbor nodes during the training process, but it is difficult to avoid the information loss of its neighbor nodes, so we consider directly using the paired similarity between the user's neighbor nodes to obtain the attention coefficient.
+Through experiments, we found that in the recommendation scenario, calculating the attention coefficient of these neighbors directly through the paired similarity between the neighbors can achieve better results than the weight obtained by calculating the similarity between the user's embedding and its neighbor nodes.